yhoundz/yhoundz.github.io/README.md

 bun run dev
 ```

-This website was created using SvelteKit (using TypeScript), Vite, and Bun with the help of Gemini 3.0.
+This website was created using SvelteKit (using TypeScript), Vite, and Bun.